UlfTroppens/hpc-examples/spark-simple/doc/spark-sleep-local-python.md

-# Getting started with Spark running a simple Phyton script
+# Getting started with Spark running a simple Python script

 Spark applications can run in local mode or on a Spark cluster.
 In this post I explain and analyze how to run a small Python program in Spark local mode.
 See